 Our outdoor state flags are finished with a canvas header and brass grommets and are offered in five sizes: 2ft. x 3ft., 3ft. x 5ft., 4ft. x 6ft., 5ft. x 8ft., and 6ft. x 10ft., to fit any sized flagpole.
 Typically, outdoor flags are flown outside of government organizations and institutions on in-ground and wall-mount flagpoles, however, some people also buy these flags to display their state pride at home.
 If you are looking for a wall-mount Nebraska flag set to display outside of your home, our Build Your Own Outdoor State Flag Set program will allow you to choose between premium quality 6ft. poles and brackets to display the Nebraska Flag on your front porch.

 Regardless of your application, we are looking forward to working with you to provide the required flags, flagpoles, and hardware for your application.
 If you need assistance, please reach out to us by phone, email, or chat, and we will be happy to help.

 History of the Nebraska Flag

-Nebraska is a state located in the Midwest region of the United States of America.
+Nebraska is located in the Midwest region of the United States of America.
 It shares borders with Wyoming, Kansas, Colorado, Iowa, Missouri, and South Dakota.
-The capital of Nebraska is called Lincoln (was formerly known as Lancaster until it was renamed in honor of President Lincoln) and the large city is called Omaha.
-Nebraska is referred to as "The Cornhusker State" in reference to its agriculture.
-It was named this in 1945 as it used to be referred to as "The Tree Planters State" due to the millions of trees that were planted by the early Nebraska settlers.
+The capital of Nebraska is Lincoln, while the largest city in the state is Omaha.
+Lincoln was formerly known as Lancaster until it was renamed in honor of President Lincoln.
+Nebraska is referred to as, "The Cornhusker State" in reference to its agriculture.
+It earned this nickname in 1945; before that, Nebraska was referred to as "The Tree Planters State" in respect to the millions of trees that were planted by the early Nebraska settlers.